Graylog2/documentation/pages/enterprise/cloud_forwarder.rst

 ************
 The Graylog Cloud Forwarder is the solution to get your data into Graylog Cloud.
 Graylog Cloud allows you to set up a connection so one or more Forwarders can send messages.
 Since it’s hosted in the cloud you can run the Forwarder anywhere.
-In addition, your data has improved uptime and reliability.

 .. image:: /images/forwarder_diagram.png

-The Cloud Forwarder is not a one-and-done migration tool.
-In fact, it’s an integral part of your cloud architecture.
+The Cloud Forwarder is not a one-and-done migration tool; therefore, it’s an integral part of your cloud architecture.
-Your Forwarder must run 24-7 in your environment in order to get data in the cloud.
+Your Forwarder must run 24-7 in your environment in order to send data to Graylog Cloud.

 ********
 Security